-Extreme Weather: Storms, Watery Trails and Raging Rivers
+Storms, Watery Trails, and Raging Rivers

 A dry spring sojourn in 2018 in the West did not prepare us for soggy May hiking in the East.
-In Arizona, we had planned trips around water; in West Virginia, we keep changing our route to avoid it!
+In Arizona, we had planned trips around water; in West Virginia, we kept changing our route to avoid it!
 We did a first visit to Otter Creek Wilderness and revisits to Roaring Plains West and Dolly Sods.
 All three popular wilderness areas offer good trails and loops—just check the extended weather forecast first!

 Otter Creek Wilderness

-Weather reshaped visit with increasingly heavy rainstorms that challenged creek crossings.
+Weather reshaped our visit with increasingly heavy rainstorms that challenged creek crossings.
 We avoided most Otter Creek crossings by using ridge trails.
-In Dolly Sods, we postponed crossing Red Creek at start by reversing loop to enter adjacent Roaring Plains West on high ridge.
+In Dolly Sods, we postponed crossing Red Creek at the start by reversing our loop to enter adjacent Roaring Plains West on high ridge.

-Trails in all three wilderness areas were mostly quite good and well-marked; often old logging roads or railroad grades that were connected by hiking trails to make the wilderness quite accessible.
+Trails in all three wilderness areas were mostly quite good and well-marked; often old logging roads or railroad grades were connected by hiking trails to make the wilderness quite accessible.

-On our 2019 visit, we hiked 85 miles in 8 days and averaged 1.9 miles per hour; average elevation change was 250 feet per mile.
+On our 2018 visit, we hiked 85 miles in 8 days and averaged 1.9 miles per hour; average elevation change was 250 feet per mile.

 See map below for detailed daily routes, mileages, elevation changes, and photos.